CaioCeretta/Cod3r/mentoria/specialist/Trilha - React & Next/hooks-inicial/comments.md

       ■ When destructuring the constants like `const [mostrar, toggleMostrar] = useToggle(false)`, we can choose whatever name we would like, and the argument passed to useToggle, is going to be the parameter `ativo` it requires

+      ■ In our hook, we return an array with ativo (boolean) and toggleAtivo (function with no parameters that alters the state), and this caused an issue inside the onClick

+        □ Therefore, the inferred type is [boolean, () => void], and we are using it with [mostrar, toggleMostrar], and onClick expects a function that receive an argument `e`, which is the click event.
+But we are passing the toggleMostrar that is a function defined with

+          function toggleAtivo() {
+          	setAtivo(!ativo);
+          }
+        which does not receive any parameter

+        □ Why typescript complains?

+          .
+When we type `onClick={toggleMostrar}`, ts checks if toggleMostrar is compatible with (e: any) => void

+            - Expected (e: any) => void
+            - Received: () => void

+            - These functions are not compatible because the function passed to onClick should accept one parameter (even if unused)

+        □ To fix this issue, we can type the exact hook return with:

+          . const r: [boolean, () => void] = [ativo, toggleAtivo];

+            return r

+          .
+Now typescript certainly knows that the hook returns an array of that type, with no ambiguous inference .
+It avoid assignments errors